SubjectRefresh/shortener/README.md

 See the included Docker compose files for environment variables & other configuration.

-Feel free to hack around and show us what you build with it!
+Feel free to hack around and show us what you build with it - PRs welcome!